 In its judgment of 26 January 2022,[19] the Council of State set out a new integral assessment framework for proving identity and family ties in family reunification cases.
 Until this judgment, identity and family ties had to be proven or at least made plausible by official documents, and in absence thereof, with sufficient unofficial documents or explanations as to why no official documents were available.
 Only if there were sufficient unofficial documents or plausible explanations, DNA-research would be done and/or interviews would be held.
 However, if unofficial documents were not sufficient and/or explanations were not considered plausible, the immigration service would reject the application without further research.
 In an earlier judgment, the Council of State ruled that this policy was in accordance with the ruling of the CJEU of 13 March 2019.[20]
 However in its judgment of 26 January 2022 the Council of State set out a new assessment framework, entailing the followings:

-• The State Secretary can no longer differentiate between official and unofficial documents.
+- The Minister can no longer differentiate between official and unofficial documents.
 All documents, regardless of their nature or status, must be included in the assessment.
-However, the State Secretary may, with motivated reasons, assign a different probative value to the documents submitted and attach different importance to explanations given for the lack of documents.
+However, the Minister may, with motivated reasons, assign a different probative value to the documents submitted and attach different importance to explanations given for the lack of documents.

-• The State Secretary has to make an integral assessment of all the documents submitted and statements made, and other relevant elements of the case like for example the age and gender of the family member and the administrative practice in the country of origin.
+- The Minister has to make an integral assessment of all the documents submitted and statements made, and other relevant elements of the case like for example the age and gender of the family member and the administrative practice in the country of origin.
 The requirements set by the IND for the evidence provided, must be proportional to those elements.

-• The interests of minor children plays an important role in this.
+- The interests of minor children play an important role in this.
 This means that unlike before, if the application cannot be approved, further investigation (such as DNA research or an interview) is indicated.
 National policy was adapted to this judgement,[21] and a new Work instruction has been published.[22]

 There are still issues in cases where the documents submitted are considered as most likely not real, not originally issued, not authentic, false or falsified.
-Documents are examined by the office of the immigration service specialised in document research, the Identity and Document Investigation Unit (Bureau Documenten).
+Documents are examined by the office of the IND specialised in document research, the Identity and Document Investigation Unit (Bureau Documenten).

 In line with the new integral assessment, the negative outcome of document examination is taken into account as a contraindication in the assessment of all elements.
 How much weight is given to this contraindication depends upon, inter alia, the conclusion of the Identity and Document Investigation Unit (which established whether the document is real, false, falsified, issued unauthorized etc.) and the administrative practice in the country of origin.
 In principle, a false or falsified document heavily weights in detriment of the sponsor.